Eminent Domain Act

 Despite mass public outcry following the U.S. Supreme Court’s infamous decision in Kelo v.
 City of New London, eminent domain for private gain continues to threaten homeowners and small businesses.

-Properties may be considered blighted because of such things as unpaved driveways, faulty lot layout, or simply because they are no longer consistent with sound growth of the community.
+Properties may be considered blighted because of such things as unpaved driveways, faulty lot layout, or simply because they are no longer consistent with the sound growth of the community.